1. Herbicide tolerances of Pioneer® brand Enlist E3® soybeans and more tank-mix options.

 1Control of 3- to 4-inch Palmer amaranth in 2020 Corteva Agriscience trials with Enlist One® herbicide at 32 fluid ounces, Liberty® herbicide at 32 fl. oz., glyphosate DMA at 29 fl. oz. and AMS at 2.5 v/v.

 2Control of 3- to 4-inch waterhemp in 2020 Corteva Agriscience trials with Enlist One® herbicide at 32 fluid ounces, Liberty® herbicide at 32 fl. oz. and AMS at 2.5 v/v.

 The transgenic soybean event in Enlist E3® soybeans is jointly developed and owned by Corteva Agriscience and M.S.
 Technologies L.L.C.

-Enlist One® and Enlist Duo® herbicides are not registered for sale or use in all states or counties.
+Enlist Duo® and Enlist One® herbicides are not registered for sale or use in all states or counties.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your area.
-Enlist One and Enlist Duo herbicides are the only 2,4-D products authorized for use in Enlist crops.
+Enlist Duo and Enlist One are the only 2,4-D products authorized for use with Enlist crops.
+Consult Enlist herbicide labels for weed species controlled.
 Always read and follow label directions.